 Activate Basic, Extended, HSI, or a Custom instrument group.
 Access by touching the Inst Group button.
 Groups can be modified, and custom ones can be created using the Customize button at the bottom.
-For more created using the Customize button at the bottom.
-For r information see Customizing Instruments on page 46.
+For more information see Customizing Instruments on page 46.